dkushnerlenovo/hello-world/README.md

 # hello-world
 Hello World
-Just trying to learn a little bit about GitHub.
+Just trying to learn a little bit more about GitHub.